Unboxed-Software/solana-course/content/token22-in-the-client.md

 }
 ```

-Note that we've added the `confirmOptions` argument to the `createMint` call to ensure the function's promise doesn't resolve until the transaction is finalized.
-This will avoid errors when we go to mint new tokens.

-Lastly, let's make two calls to this function inside our `main` function.
-We'll use different program IDs for each call.
+Let's now take out new function and add a couple of calls to in within our `main` function.
+We'll want a `Token Program` and `Token Extension Program` token to test against.
+So we'll use our two different program IDs:

 ```ts
 async function main() {